Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 communication -- ELI5 https://boz.com/articles/eli5
 communication -- plainspoken https://boz.com/articles/be-plainspoken https://debliu.substack.com/p/the-importance-of-being-plainspoken
 communication non violente
-competition is for Losers: Avoid competition.
+competition is for Losers = Avoid competition.
 Stop copying what everybody else is doing.
 If you work at a for-profit company, work on problems that would not otherwise be solved.
 If you’re at a non-profit, fix unpopular problems.
 Life is easier when you don’t compete.
-(Hint: don’t start another bottled water company). conditioning -- classical conditioning -- operant
-convexity: If you want to be lucky, look for opportunities with big upsides and low downsides.
+(Hint: don’t start another bottled water company). conditioning -- classical conditioning -- operant continuity of government (COG) = establishing defined procedures that allow a government to continue its essential operations in case of a catastrophic event such as nuclear war https://en.wikipedia.org/wiki/Continuity_of_government convexity = if you want to be lucky, look for opportunities with big upsides and low downsides.
 In addition to increased optionality, your errors will benefit you more than they harm you.
 Convex payoffs let you tinker your way to success and innovation. copernican principle = humans are not privileged observers of the universe "The more we learn about astronomy, the less it seems that earth is special.
 It’s a small part of the universe, and each human is a small part of the earth.
 We are all spinning through the solar system — nowhere near the beginning or end of time." https://en.wikipedia.org/wiki/Copernican_principle corporate slave (but also never achieving anything?) correlation is not causation https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation